DIY photo canvases are EASY to make and look just as great as expensive, store-bought options!

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

-If you prefer video tutorial, this short video gives a GREAT overview of this project.
+If you prefer video tutorials, this short video gives a GREAT overview of this project.

 Materials Needed for DIY Photo Canvas Prints

 - You can also upcycle old canvases that you have around your house or buy at Goodwill!

 - Enlarged photo prints on photo paper (I get mine enlarged at Costco’s photo lab) by a photo lab